General Information

 24. OTHER SERVICES

-Itemization of the service rendered and amount of time spent is required for all other services, not including communication.
+Itemizing the service rendered and time spent is required for all other services but which do not include communication.

 reasonable time reasonable time